 - QUESADILLA’S – In the Panini Press!!
 I always have some soft tortilla’s in the fridge and I always have cheese.
 From there I add in whatever I have, leftover chicken, (leftover chicken or taco meat can be frozen and used later for quesadilla’s!) black beans, avocado slices, a few cut up veggies and I can make it extra healthy by always keeping my 5 Minute Veggie Salsa on hand.
 We like to dip them in plain yogurt mixed with salsa.

-- PIZZA THINGS – This is what my mom called them when I was a kid, basically pizza toppings on anything, english muffins, bagels, bread, tortillas, naan bread, pitas, etc. This is where my freezer comes in: whenever I make spaghetti or bolognese, I freeze some of the leftover sauce in small containers or little jars, perfect for thawing for pizza sauce for lunch.
+- PIZZA THINGS – This is what my mom called them when I was a kid, basically pizza toppings on anything, english muffins, bagels, bread, tortillas, naan bread, pitas, etc. This is where my freezer comes in: whenever I make spaghetti or bolognese sauce, I freeze some of the leftover sauce in small containers or little jars, perfect for thawing for pizza sauce for lunch.
 Also stored in my freezer, I buy a big bag of decent quality pepperoni from the deli (I think this has to be better than the hormel version that isn’t even refrigerated).
-Any white cheese, maybe a veggie topping or two, bake it in the oven at 425 or broil to get the top extra crispy, put it right on the oven rack, no need to dirty a pan.
+Any white cheese, shredded or broken up slices, maybe a veggie topping, maybe not, bake it in the oven at 400°, put it right on the oven rack, no need to dirty a pan.

 - PEANUT BUTTER BANANA SANDWICH – or PB&J, they are classics for a reason.

-- VEGGIE BAGEL – My kids love these, hummus and avocaodo with cheese are a must, but sometimes you can sneak in some spinach, cucumber or tomato.
+- VEGGIE BAGEL – My kids love these, hummus and avocado with cheese are a must, but sometimes you can sneak in some spinach, cucumber or tomato.
 (Mom loves these too)

-BONUS – MAC & CHEESE – This does not need to be fancy OR from a box!
-Just boil up some pasta and shred some cheese on it!
+BONUS – QUICK MAC & CHEESE – This does not need to be fancy OR from a box!
+Recipe Here, just simply boil up some pasta and mix in a handful of shredded cheese and a scoop of plain yogurt.
 You can also add the leftover spaghetti sauce from #2.